Cgree791/MoneyCalculator/README.md

 Perfect for quickly determining how much change you have without hassle—count your coins, enter the amount, and let the Money Calculator do the math for you!

 (UPDATE LOGS)

-V1.
-Made the calculator and the history, shows the history, but when you go back it duplicates current total, (COSNTANTLY DUPING)